Exlll/ConfigLib/README.md

 #### Serializer selection

-To convert the value of a field `F` with (source) type `S` into a serializable value of some target type, a serializer has to be selected.
+To convert the value of a field or record component `F` with (source) type `S` into a serializable value of some target type, a serializer has to be selected.
 Serializers are instances of the `de.exlll.configlib.Serializer` interface and are selected based on `S`.
 Put differently, serializers are always selected based on the compile-time type of `F` and never on the runtime type of its value.